Center-for-Risk-and-Reliability/RMT/README.md

 ### Getting Started

-Installation instructions from source for Reliabilitytk:
+Installation instructions from source for the RMT:

 ```
 install.packages("devtools")